pytest-dev/pytest-mock/README.rst

 It also adds introspection information on differing call arguments when calling the helper methods.
-This features catches `AssertionError` raised in the method, and uses py.test's own `advanced assertions`_ to return a better diff::
+This features catches `AssertionError` raised in the method, and uses pytest's own `advanced assertions`_ to return a better diff::